 - Stop smoking.
-Quitting tobacco use will improve your overall health, which may help make you a better candidate for a liver transplant if you need one.
+Quitting tobacco use will improve your overall health.
+This may help make you a better candidate for a liver transplant if you need one.

-- Your doctor may encourage you to take a multivitamin.
-Don't take one containing extra iron unless your doctor tells you to.
+- Take a multivitamin if your doctor recommends it.
+Don't take one that contains extra iron unless your doctor tells you to.
 And don't take an iron supplement unless your doctor recommends it.

-- Brush and floss your teeth daily to avoid dental problems that could lead to infection (abscess).
+- Brush and floss your teeth daily.
+This helps avoid dental problems that could lead to infection (abscess).
 Be gentle when you floss so you don't make your gums bleed.

 - Make sure you have been vaccinated against: